Mamadou Diaw

-Mamadou Diaw (born 2 January 2001) is a Senegalese football midfielder.
+Mamadou Diaw (born 2 January 2001) is a Senegalese professional football midfielder who plays for Keflavík.

 He travelled to Ålesund in the early spring of 2020 for a two or three week trial at Aalesunds FK.
 The subsequent COVID-19-related lockdown closed the opportunity for Diaw to return to Senegal.
 He was accepted as a student at Ålesund Folk High School and continued training.
 Aalesund eventually desired to sign him, and finally cleared the paperwork in October 2020.

-Diaw made his Eliteserien debut in October 2020 against Haugesund, one of few games Aalesund managed to win.
+Diaw made his Eliteserien debut in October 2020 against Haugesund, one of the few games Aalesund won.
 Following relegation he became a semi-regular in the 2021 1. divisjon, and scored his first goal in the 2021 Norwegian Football Cup against Ranheim.